rezajafarian/xui-service-query-API/README.md

 ## How To Run Bot

 - upload class & web in host
-- edit web.php ans set IP-PORT
+- edit web.php and set [ IP-PORT-SSL-SESSION ]
-- if ssl set in your x-ui panel change http to https in ssl
+- If ssl is set in your x-ui panel, the config -> ssl section should be set to https, otherwise ssl

 ## Parameters